19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (4) For the purposes of subsection (3) —

+(a)

+“aircraft” means —

+(i) any aircraft which is not used or intended to be used for recreation or pleasure; or

+(ii) any aircraft used or intended to be used for recreation or pleasure if it is wholly used or intended to be wholly used for travel —

+(A) from a place outside Singapore to another place outside Singapore;

+(B) from a place in Singapore to a place outside Singapore; or

+(C) from a place outside Singapore to a place in Singapore;

+[19/2009 wef 01/01/2010]

+“co-location”, in relation to computer server equipment, means the provision of a physical environment for the operation of the computer server equipment;

+“qualifying aircraft parts” means such parts and equipment as are designed and built for exclusive use on an aircraft;

+[19/2009 wef 01/01/2010]

-(a) “aircraft” means an aircraft which is not used or intended for use for recreation or pleasure;“co-location”, in relation to computer server equipment, means the provision of a physical environment for the operation of the computer server equipment;“ship” means a ship (including an oil rig) which is not designed or adapted for use for recreation or pleasure and excludes any vessel licensed under the Maritime and Port Authority of Singapore Act (Cap.
+“ship” means a ship (including an oil rig) which is not designed or adapted for use for recreation or pleasure and excludes any vessel licensed under the Maritime and Port Authority of Singapore Act (Cap.
 170A) as a passenger harbour craft or pleasure craft;

 (b) the services in subsection (3)(e) include —